awsdocs/amazon-efs-user-guide/doc_source/how_to_use_metrics.md

 # How do I use Amazon EFS metrics?<a name="how_to_use_metrics"></a>

 The metrics reported by Amazon EFS provide information that you can analyze in different ways\.
-The list below shows some common uses for the metrics\.
+The following list shows some common uses for the metrics\.
 These are suggestions to get you started, not a comprehensive list\.

 | How do I? | Relevant metrics |